algosup/2024-2025-project-1-fpga-team-1/Management/project_charter.md

 To create the Frogger, we defined some requierements:

-1. recreate the basic game (map, character, obstacles)
+1. Recreate the basic game (map, character, obstacles)
-2. add bonuses
+2. Add bonuses
-3. add score
+3. Add score
-4. add menu
+4. Add menu
-5. multiples level and difficulties
+5. Multiples level and difficulties
-6. add differents themes
+6. Add differents themes

 ## 3. Project Deliverable